Mudflat is a 501(c)3 nonprofit organization. Donations to Mudflat are tax deductible to the extent allowed by law.

 Our new building at 81 Broadway in Somerville opened in August 2011.
 Mudflat's $3.8 million renovation of the old Broadway Theatre into a premier clay school and studio is stunning, full of light, air, space and happy ceramic artists.
 This new home for Mudflat is an exciting place, with larger classrooms, improved equipment, additional artist studios, and a new space for expanded programs and community events.

 Your donations, large and small, to Mudflat's Building Fund, are much appreciated and will guarantee the success of the project as well as Mudflat's future health as a thriving cultural organization.
-Thank you!

 Donate now to the Mudflat Building Fund